conan-io/docs/reference/tools/cmake/cmakedeps.rst

 - **system_package_version**: version of the package used to generate the ``<PackageName>ConfigVersion.cmake`` file.
 Can be useful when creating system packages or other wrapper packages, where the conan package version is different to the eventually referenced package version to keep compatibility to ``find_package(<PackageName> <Version>)`` calls.
 - **cmake_additional_variables_prefixes**: List of prefixes to be used when creating CMake variables in the config files.
-These variables are created with ``file_name`` as prefix by default, but setting this property will create additional variables with the specified prefixes.
+These variables are created with ``file_name`` as prefix by default, but setting this property will create additional variables with the specified prefixes alongside the default ``file_name`` one.

 Example: